 Cornwall:

 Cornwall, a region located on a peninsula in southwest England, is comprised of many different towns and villages that feature beautiful beaches and picturesque coastlines.
 Bordered by the Celtic Sea and the English Channel, one of its most popular towns is St. Ives.
-This seaside port town just north of Penzance on the coast of the Celtic Sea is known as the art centre of West Cornwall and has a sub-tropical feel and beautiful beaches.
+This seaside port town just north of Penzance on the coast of the Celtic Sea is known as the art center of West Cornwall and has a sub-tropical feel and beautiful beaches.

 Destination Must-Do's